LaunchCodeEducation/skills-back-end-java/java4python/data-types/README.md

 currentMenu: java4python
 ---

-How Java handles values and variables is one of the most significant differences it and Python.
+How Java handles values and variables is extremely different from how they are implemented in Python.

 ## Static vs. Dynamic Typing